The Cross Cultural Mentoring Program is designed to help you with questions about

 - other interesting workshops

-- quickly get accustomed to the University of Stuttgart.
+- Quickly accustomed to the University of Stuttgart

-- get support for all questions on how to organize your studies.
+- Support for all questions on how to organize your studies

-- make new friends from Germany and from around the world
+- New friends throughout Germany and the world

 The three pillars of the Cross Cultural Mentoring Program

 The most important pillar of the program is the one-on-one relationship between the international mentee and his/her mentor.
 Mentor and mentee meet at least twice a month.
 Mentors support their mentees with all questions touching their studies, getting oriented at the university, and social integration into life in Germany.
 The mentee in turn will introduce his/her mentor to his/her own culture and perspective on Germany.